Contact Us

 5. BRATWURST MIT SAUERKRAUT AKA GERMAN SAUSAGE WITH PICKLED CABBAGE

 Who doesn’t love a bit of German sausage?
-Everybody loves German sausage, except maybe vegetarians, who love sauerkraut.
+Everybody loves German sausage—especially brats, the beloved colloquial term for bratwurst—except maybe vegetarians, who love sauerkraut.
 The combination is fantastic, especially when there’s a bit of potato salad on there, and covers all the food groups, from grilled meat-ish to fermented cruciferous vegetable, to mayonnaise.
+Bratwurst is often cooked on a grill for extra flavor, making it a highlight of any traditional German meal.
 You can eat the bratwurst on a bun, with mustard and ketchup and some sauerkraut, or you can eat it on a plate with potato salad.
+German potato salad is a classic side dish, typically served warm and made with bacon for added flavor, setting it apart from the American mayonnaise-based version.
 It’s not healthy, but it’s hearty, and it’s a staple, so get it in your face in the name of being cultured.

 6. Steckerlfisch aka fish on a stick